Will burglar alarms, other devices still work after 3G shutdown? - NewsBreak

 OK, DONE.
 ANYTHING ELSE I SHOULD WORRY ABOUT?

 Zonar, which provides GPS and other services for buses and trucks, says tens of thousands of vehicles will be affected.
 Trucks that aren’t upgraded may have to be idled if drivers can’t electronically log their hours as federal rules require.
-Zonar has a workaround for the trucking industry, but not all customers have placed orders for it, said Susan Corscadden, a company marketing executive.Arizona priest resigns after thousands of invalid baptisms
+Zonar has a workaround for the trucking industry, but not all customers have placed orders for it, said Susan Corscadden, a company marketing executive.US defense chief: Russia ‘uncoiling and poised to strike’

 Affected school districts could also lose their ability to track the location of school buses, while their drivers may not be able to use GPS systems for directions.
 The National Association for Pupil Transportation seconded these concerns in a September filing, although Noelle Ellerson Ng, the group’s legislative liaison, said in an interview that she hasn’t heard school superintendents raise the issue.